3DS - System Font Customization Guide

 Windows Font

-tab and select a font that you installed earlier. -
+tab and select a recently installed font. -

 Set the font size - start with 20px.